-South Gilbert Street provides access to residential neighborhoods west of Wetherby Park, a river crossing at the McCollister Boulevard Bridge, the Napoleon Park softball complex and the newly developed Terry Trueblood Recreation Area (TTRA) before continuing on into the county as Sand Road.
-Gilbert Street is an important entranceway and connection between the South District and Downtown Iowa City and the University's east campus.
-The city anticipates greater use of the road as development occurs around the new south elementary school, including subdivisions that connect into McCollister and Gilbert Streets.
-Reconstruction of South Gilbert Street is planned from Benton Street to Stevens Drive but does not include any improvements to the Highway 6 intersection, however it is unlikely these plans will be implemented in the near future.
+South Gilbert Street provides access to residential neighborhoods west of Wetherby Park, a river crossing at the McCollister Boulevard Bridge, the Napoleon Park softball complex, and the newly developed Terry Trueblood Recreation Area (TTRA) before continuing on into the county as Sand Road.
+Gilbert Street is an important entry and connection between the South District, Downtown lowa City, and the University's east campus.
+The City anticipates greater use of the road as development occurs around the new south elementary school, including subdivisions that connect into McCollister and Gilbert Streets.
+Reconstruction of South Gilbert Street is planned from Benton Street to Stevens Drive but does not include any improvements to the Highway 6 intersection.
+However, it is unlikely these plans will be implemented in the near future.